m-inaam/Hand-Face-Tracking-Application/README.md

 ![Project Banner](https://via.placeholder.com/1000x300?text=Real-Time+Face+%26+Hand+Tracking+App)

 ## 📌 Project Overview
 This project is a **real-time face and hand tracking application** built using **Streamlit, OpenCV, and MediaPipe**.
 It allows users to detect and track facial landmarks and hand movements through a webcam.
-The project is modularized, with face and hand tracking implemented in separate modules, making it scalable and maintainable.

 ## 📂 Project Structure
 ```